thetaylormcrae/gemmcountyrunners/_pages/about.md

 title: About Gem County Runners
 excerpt: >
   <h3>Encourage Curiosity.
 Foster Relationships.
 Contribute Locally.</h3>
-  So much of life can lead us to feel stagnant, isolated, and unaware of those around us.
-  Gem County Runners was created to provide opportunities for runners and neighbors to reconnect, engagement, and promote a healthy community.
+  Life can feel stagnant and isolating.
+Gem County Runners offers a chance for runners and neighbors to reconnect and engage.
+We're building a healthier, more connected community, one run at a time.
 social_links:
   - image_path: /assets/images/strava.webp
     alt: "strava-group-page"